 On the other hand, you may find that you like the field, but you may not like the specific position in which you worked.
 For example, let’s say you’re a digital marketing major and you complete an internship in search engine marketing.
 You find out that you don’t like it.

 Next, you do an internship in social media marketing and find out that its a perfect fit for your personality and skills, and you can beef up your studies in that field.
 Doing an internship has provided the opportunity for you to zero in on the field that is a perfect match for your strengths and attributes.
 Better still, it allows you to figure all this out before you graduate and are stuck in a field that you find out that you don’t like.

 It’s also possible that you observe someone on staff whose job you definitely do not want to have.
 Crossing off particular industries and job titles from those you don’t want to work in or have helps you focus your job search.

-When it is time to apply for a job, your resume will probably land on top of the pile simply because you completed a relevant internship.
+Working as an intern provides the opportunity to get some hands-on experience in a professional environment.
+When it is time to apply for a job, your resume will stand out from a pool of similarly qualified candidates simply because you have some real-world experience in a relevant field.
 This makes you a more attractive candidate.
 You’ll have demonstrated a commitment to learning more about the position or the industry and that you’re serious about working.
+Don’t leave interning until your final year of study because the more internships you complete, the more complete your résumé will become and the more attractive you will look to prospective employers.
 Employers will want to hire you because you have more experience than someone who has never worked in the field at all.

 An internship is an excellent way to start building your personal brand.
-Taking the time to establish your brand will help you separate yourself from the competition, providing you with job and contact opportunities, along with recognition in your field.
+Taking the time to establish your brand will help you distinguish yourself from the competition, providing you with job and contact opportunities, along with recognition in your chosen field.